fmarslan/cassandra-web-ui/readme.md

-this is a docker image to [cassandra-web](https://github.com/avalanche123/cassandra-web)
+This is a docker image to [cassandra-web](https://github.com/avalanche123/cassandra-web)

 ## Environments
 * CASSANDRA_HOST *(default : 127.0.0.1)*